cloudkick/whiskey/README.md

 * Support for a test initialization function which is run before running the tests in a test file
 * Nicely formatted output (colors!)
-* Support for test coverage (html and text output)
+* Support for test coverage
 * Scope leaks reporting

 TODO